 The dangers of workplace procrastination

-Workplace procrastination is associated with a variety of issues, for both the people who engage in it and for those who employ them.
+Workplace procrastination is associated with a variety of negative effects, for both the people who engage in it and for those who employ them.

 From the employee’s perspective, procrastination is associated with having worse job performance, earning a lower salary, having shorter periods of employment, having a higher likelihood of unemployment and under-employment (as opposed to working full time), having lower general financial success, and suffering from worse physical and mental health, due to issues such as stress.